xboot/xboot/src/arch/arm32/mach-exynos4412/README-en-US.md

   https://github.com/xboot/xboot/blob/master/documents/xboot-application-development-guide-en-US.md

-* XBOOT official tencent qq group, many big brother, welcome to join us.
+* XBOOT official tencent qq group with many other participants.
+You are welcome to join us.

   [658250248](https://jq.qq.com/?_wv=1027&k=5BOkXYO) (2000 peoples)

-* You can create an `issue` if you have any question.
+* You can create an isuse for us if you have any question.